hibaa-a/MachineLearning_GlassdoorReviews/README.md

 ![image](https://user-images.githubusercontent.com/109045338/219970727-a5f333cb-43e0-4ede-b15f-5faee338aca9.png)

+## Team
+- Astha Nayak
+- Badrija Khalifa
+- Hibaa Aldubai
+- Kazimierz Lubas
+- Nandhini Nallathambi

 ## Proposal

 Glassdoor is one the fastest growing jobs and recruiting sites.
 Glassdoor holds a growing database of millions of company reviews, CEO approval ratings, salary reports, interview reviews and questions, benefits reviews, office photos and more.

 We will take a deeper look in some of the job reviews to see if we can identify any trends and interpret the reviews.
-Our aim is to build a machine learning model using !!!!Natural Language Processing!!! to predict how helpful the Glassdoor reviews are.
+Our aim is to build a machine learning model using Natural Language Processing to predict how helpful the Glassdoor reviews are.

 ## Dataset